vlad-saling/gulp-starter-pack/README.md

 ## Notes

-Dist files are generated either to build-dev folder or build-prod based on the type of task you call.
+- Dist files are generated either to build-dev folder or build-prod based on the type of task you call.
+- Order of JS files to concat can be defined in gulpfile.js

 ## Pre-requisits: